Ajay K. Mehrotra

 - The Rise and Fall of Progressive Taxation in the United States *

-- U.S. Fiscal Policy in Historical Perspective *
+- U.S. Fiscal Policy in Comparative and Historical Perspective *

 - Economic Inequality and Progressive Taxation in Historical Perspective